darioflute/sospex/README.md

 # <img alt="SoSpEx" src="sospex/icons/sospexlogo.png" height="100">

-The sospex code displays FIFI-LS and GREAT spectral cubes and allows interactions with them.
+SoSpEx displays FIFI-LS, PACS, and GREAT spectral cubes and allows interactions with them.
 In particular, the cube is shown as a 2D image (spatial image obtained as average along the wavelength dimension) and a spectrum (sum of spatial pixels of the original cube).